felixwellen/fstar-mode.el/README.md

 ## Keybindings

-:zap: indicates keybindings available once F* is running.<br/>
+:zap: indicates keybindings available once F* is running.
+Some of these commands start a F* process, like e.g. `C-c C-RET`. <br/>
 :sparkles: indicates features added since the latest F* release.<br/>
 :unicorn: indicates features that require yet-unmerged patches to F*.<br/>